-President Joe Biden traveled on Sunday to Brazil to visit the Amazon rainforest, seizing a unique opportunity to advocate for his climate policies and legacy as his term comes to an end.
+President Joe Biden traveled to Brazil on Nov.
+17 to visit the Amazon rainforest, seizing a unique opportunity to advocate for his climate policies and legacy as his term comes to an end.

-Biden arrived in Manaus, where he is scheduled to meet with indigenous leaders and other local figures, marking the first visit by a sitting U.S. president to the region, according to the White House.
+Biden arrived in Manaus, where he met with indigenous leaders and other local figures, for the first visit by a sitting U.S. president to the region, according to the White House.

 The president traveled to the region from Lima, Peru, where he attended the Asia-Pacific Economic Cooperation Summit for the annual gathering of 21 countries, including China, Australia, Canada, and Japan.

-While in the Amazon, Biden will participate in an aerial tour of the area before visiting the Museu da Amazônia, a museum dedicated to the conservation and research of the rainforest and its communities.
+While in the Amazon, Biden participated in an aerial tour of the area before visiting the Museu da Amazônia, a museum dedicated to the conservation and research of the rainforest and its communities.

 Under Biden, the United States ramped up international climate finance to more than $11 billion per year by 2024, becoming the largest bilateral provider of climate funding globally, according to a White House fact sheet.

-As part of his trip, the president is expected to announce more funding to tackle the climate crisis, including providing $50 million for the Amazon Fund, which is subject to congressional notification, the White House said.
+As part of his trip, the president announced more funding to tackle the climate crisis, including providing $50 million for the Amazon Fund, which is subject to congressional notification.

 “Since Day One of the Biden–Harris Administration, the fight against climate change has been a defining cause of President Biden’s leadership and presidency,” the fact sheet stated.
 “These past four years, the administration has created a bold new playbook that has turned tackling the climate crisis into an enormous economic opportunity—both at home and abroad.”

-As part of the initiative, the Biden administration announced that the U.S. Agency for International Development (USAID) will provide nearly $15 million in aid to support local and indigenous communities, as well as bolster local businesses in the Amazon.
+As part of the initiative, the Biden administration announced that the U.S. Agency for International Development will provide nearly $15 million in aid to support local and indigenous communities and bolster local businesses in the Amazon.

-In addition, the United States will provide support to promote low-carbon, climate-resilient supply chains and offer technology to aid in forest conservation and management.
+In addition, the United States will help promote low-carbon, climate-resilient supply chains and offer technology to aid in forest conservation and management.

 Before heading to the Amazon, Biden held a bilateral meeting with Chinese leader Xi Jinping on Nov.
 16 in Lima on the sidelines of the APEC summit.
-During their meeting, which lasted one hour and 40 minutes, Xi expressed China’s readiness to work with the incoming U.S. administration.
+During their meeting, which lasted one hour and 40 minutes, Xi expressed China’s readiness to work with the incoming U.S. administration of President-elect Donald Trump.

 “China is ready to work with the new U.S. administration to maintain communication, expand cooperation, and manage differences, so as to strive for a steady transition of the China–U.S. relationship for the benefit of the two peoples,” Xi told Biden.

-Following his visit to the Amazon, Biden will travel to Rio de Janeiro, Brazil, on Sunday to participate in the G20 Leaders’ Summit on Nov.
-18-19 before returning to Washington.
+Following his visit to the Amazon, Biden will travel to Rio de Janeiro on Sunday to participate in the G20 Leaders’ Summit on Nov.
+18–19 before returning to Washington.

 Biden’s Amazon trip comes as Trump pledges to claw back billions of dollars in funding allocated to the Biden administration’s climate and energy agenda.